RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Abstract

 \section{Abstract}

 In this work we propose RELDEC, a novel approach for sequential decoding of moderate length low-density parity-check (LDPC) codes.
 The main idea behind RELDEC is that an optimized decoding policy is subsequently obtained via reinforcement learning based on a Markov decision process (MDP).
 In contrast to our previous work, where an agent learns to schedule only a single check node (CN) within a group (cluster) of CNs per iteration, in this work we train the agent to schedule all CNs in a cluster, and all clusters in every iteration.
 That is, in each learning step of RELDEC an agent learns to schedule CN clusters sequentially depending on a reward associated with the outcome of scheduling a particular cluster.
 We also modify the state space representation of the MDP, enabling RELDEC to be suitable for larger block length LDPC codes than those studied in our previous work.
-Furthermore, to address decoding under varying channel conditions, we propose two related schemes, namely, agile meta-RELDEC (AM-RELDEC) and meta-RELDEC (M-RELDEC), both of which employ meta-reinforcement learning.
+Furthermore, to address decoding under varying channel conditions, {we propose agile meta-RELDEC (AM-RELDEC)} that employ{s} meta-reinforcement learning.
 The proposed RELDEC scheme significantly outperforms standard flooding and random sequential decoding for a variety of LDPC codes, including codes designed for 5G new radio.